-Abrams served on the board of the Emergency Committee for Israel, a Noah Pollack-led advocacy group established in mid-2010 in part to counter the Mideast policies of President Barack Obama.
-Other board members have included William Kristol, editor and founder of the Weekly Standard and cofounder of the Foreign Policy Initiative; and Gary Bauer, a well-know Christian Zionist who leads the lobby groups American Values and Keep Israel Safe and serves on the executive board of John Hagee's Christians United for Israel.
+Abrams served on the board of the Emergency Committee for Israel, a Noah Pollack-led advocacy group established in 2010 in part to counter the Mideast policies of President Barack Obama.
+Other board members have included William Kristol, editor and founder of the Weekly Standard and cofounder of the Foreign Policy Initiative; and Gary Bauer, a well-know Christian Zionist who has helped lead pressure groups like American Values and Keep Israel Safe and serves on the executive board of John Hagee's Christians United for Israel.

 Abrams debuted her blog Bad Rachel in February 2010.
-Mostly tongue-in-cheek commentary and parodies of liberal officials, her commentary fervently defended the state of Israel and often angrily criticizes anyone who disagrees with her views.
+Mostly tongue-in-cheek commentary and parodies of liberal officials, her commentary fervently defended the state of Israel and often angrily criticized anyone who disagreed with her views.

 For instance, in an April 2012 post flagged by the Beacon, Rubin directed a fiery invective at liberal Jews and critics of Israel on Holocaust Remembrance Day. "[W]hile you're whispering your 'love' for Israel in the tongue of anti-Semitism," she wrote, "while you're sniffing the scent of our blood, we'll be counting our dead, and when we're done with that, we'll be reminding you never to forget the mighty hand and the outstretched arm—and the long memory—of the Israeli Defense Forces."